How to Budget for Your First Apartment

 Lastly, if you want to apply for an apartment, the management company will need to run your credit and conduct a background check.
 You typically have to pay an administration fee for this (somewhere around $100), although some companies will waive the fee if they’re offering a special.

 There’s another rule-of-thumb that says living expenses shouldn’t exceed around 25 percent of your salary.
-So if you earn $3,000 per month, you should be looking in the $750 range instead.
+So if you earn $3,000 per month, you should be looking in the $750 range for rent instead, so that you can cover utilities and still have two-thirds of your monthly income left.

-You’ll find that the closer a place is to a city center, the more expensive it will be (and it will likely be smaller), so choose your location wisely.
-The absolute worst thing you can do is try and rent a place that’s out of your price range.
-If you only have $1,200 left after all is said and done, and your rent is $1,100, you’ll have to make sure your utilities don’t exceed $100, which might be rough.
-Wouldn’t you rather rent a place where you don’t need to worry about living paycheck-to-paycheck?
+You’ll find that the closer an apartment is to a city center, the more expensive it will be (and it will likely be smaller), so choose your location wisely.
+The worst thing you can do is try and rent a place that’s out of your price range.

-Living near a city center is going to be more money than living on the outskirts of the city, but living in the middle of nowhere might leave you with high transportation costs.
+- Living near a city center is going to cost more than living on the outskirts of the city

-Think of these factors as puzzle pieces and try to figure out what you can move to make your budget work.
+Consider these factors and figure out what you can change to make your budget work.
 Living near your job can be the most strategic decision as you can give up your car and save money on gas, insurance, repairs, and possibly parking.
 In some cases, living in a city might be cheaper for these reasons.

-Second, think twice about your estimated monthly expenses.
-Do you ?
+Think twice about your estimated monthly expenses.
+Do you need cable?
 Could you get by with Netflix?
 Can you shop around for cheaper insurance?
-Can you ?
+Can you cut back on processed foods?